huanyun1218924/DBDC_PK/README.md

 ## 🧬 Main Analysis Code
-- `Figure 2.R`: Time-course analysis based on sequential postprandial metabolomics data.
+- `Figure2.R`: Time-course analysis based on sequential postprandial metabolomics data.

-- `Figure 3.R`: Identification of plasma metabolites in response to food intake using linear mixed model.
+- `Figure3.R`: Identification of plasma metabolites in response to food intake using linear mixed model.

-- `Figure 4.R`: Identification of urinary metabolites in response to food intake using linear mixed model.
+- `Figure4.R`: Identification of urinary metabolites in response to food intake using linear mixed model.

-- `Figure 5.R`: Classification performance of multi-metabolite signature for differentiating test foods.
+- `Figure5.R`: Classification performance of multi-metabolite signature for differentiating test foods.
 LASSO model was used to select metabolites.

-- `Figure 6.R`: Estimation of kinetic parameters of annotated metabolites uisng non-compartmental model.
+- `Figure6.R`: Estimation of kinetic parameters of annotated metabolites uisng non-compartmental model.

 ## 💻 Environment & Dependencies